petecarkeek/SEAL/README.md

 **Note:** Apart from this comment, this file is unmodified.
-My own notes appear in `ubuntusetup.sh` which I use to install and experiment with the library on AWS.
+My own notes appear in `ubuntu Setup.md` which I use to install and experiment with the library.

 # Microsoft SEAL